 Keep reading to learn more about what causes them and what to do if someone is having a convulsion.

-A convulsion is a type of seizure.
+A convulsion can occur with some types of seizure.
 Seizures involve bursts of electrical activity in the brain.
 There are many different types of seizures, and the symptoms of a seizure depend on where in the brain the seizure is happening.

 These electrical storms in the brain may be caused by illness, a reaction to a medication, or other medical conditions.
 Sometimes the cause of a convulsion is unknown.